opendatasoft/ods-documentation/source/publishing_data/08_configuring_dataset_export/configuring_dataset_export.rst

 Specifying a sort for exports
 -----------------------------

-By default, the records of a dataset export are ordered randomly.
+By default, the records of a dataset export are not ordered.
 It is possible to configure the sorting of the records, by choosing a sort type for a chosen field.

 .. admonition:: Prerequisite
    :class: important